Product shortcodes

 ↑ Back to top

 Note: We are unable to provide support for customizations under our Support Policy.
-If you need to further customize a snippet, or extend its functionality, we highly recommend Codeable, or a Certified WooExpert.
+If you need to customize a snippet or extend its functionality, we recommend working with a Woo Agency Partner or finding a WooCommerce developer on Codeable.

-When using the Products shortcode, you can choose to order products by the pre-defined values above.
+When using the [products] shortcode, you can choose to order products by the pre-defined values above.
 You can also sort products by custom meta fields using the code below (in this example we order products by price):

 add_filter( 'woocommerce_shortcode_products_query', 'woocommerce_shortcode_products_orderby' );